 - Adjust the depth of the water.
 Try using a little more or a little less water in the tub to see what will help baby feel more comfortable.

 - Get ready solo.
-Try preparing the bath before bringing your child into the room and draining after bath time is completed.
-The loud noises associated with a bathtub could be overwhelming or hard for your child to understand.
+Try preparing the bath before bringing your child into the room and draining the tub after they’re out of the room.
+The loud noises associated with the tub could be overwhelming or scary for your child.

 - Try a sponge bath.
 Getting a baby used to the sensation of bathing can be done by trying a sponge bath.
-Place your child on top of a towel in a baby tub or sink, and, using a warm bowl of water and cloth, gently wash baby to get them used to this new experience.
+Place your child on top of a towel in a baby tub or sink.
+Then, use a warm bowl of water and cloth to gently wash baby to get them used to this new experience.

 - Help baby feel warm and secure.
-A handy trick to help keep baby feeling secure and warm in the tub is to cover baby’s body with a washcloth while you bathe them continuing to keep it wet and warm through bath time.
+A handy trick to help keep baby feeling secure and warm in the tub is to cover baby’s body with a washcloth while you bathe them.
+Be sure to keep it wet and warm through bath time.

 Finding an enjoyable bath time routine with your newborn can take some trial-and-error as you get to know your baby.
 Here are a few tips to help start off on the right track with bathing your newborn: